elugens/hello-javascript/docs/browser-related-questions/browser-document/browser-environment-specifications.md

 ---

-### Briefly explain the general structure of the browser window environment?
+### Can you briefly explain the general structure of the browser window environment?

 <details>
   <summary><strong>View Answer:</strong></summary>